Ceremonies, vigils planned in Toronto to honour victims of deadly van attack

 Published Tuesday, April 23, 2019 4:29AM EDT

-TORONTO -- Ceremonies and vigils are planned today to honour those killed or injured in last year's deadly van attack in north Toronto.
+Alek Minassian, 26, is charged with 10 counts of first-degree murder and 16 counts of attempted murder.
+He is set to face trial next February.

+Several events were planned Tuesday to remember the incident and pay tribute to the victims and their families.

-The City of Toronto is holding an event at the Mel Lastman Square Amphitheatre at 1:30 p.m. to coincide with the time of the April 23, 2018 incident that left 10 dead and 16 injured.
+The City of Toronto is holding an event at the Mel Lastman Square Amphitheatre at 1:30 p.m. to coincide with the time of the incident.

 Events are also planned elsewhere in the neighbourhood where the attack took place.